The Asymptotic Structure of Monopoles in R^3, Calorons, and ALF Instantons

 Henceforth we simply write $dv$ for $dv_M$.
-Let $\mathcal{R}$ denote the Riemann curvature tensor of $M$.
-It decays cubically.
+Let $\mathcal{R}$ denote the Riemann curvature tensor of $TN_k$.
+Its norm decays cubically.

-Let $E$ be a rank $N$ hermitian vector bundle with finite energy anti-self-dual connection $\nabla^A$ and curvature $F_A$ on $M$.
-We omit the superscript $A$ on $\nabla$ when the choice of connection is clear.
-In this context, set
+Let $(E,A)$ be a rank $N$ hermitian vector bundle on $TN_k$, with connection whose curvature, $F_A$ is square integrable and anti-self-dual.
+We denote the associated covariant derivative as $\nabla^A$ or simply $\nabla$, if the connection is clear from context.
+Set

 and